rave17/practice_test_js/README.md

 # practice_test_js
-- simple test in pure javascript
+- simple test using assert js from node